Ayushd70/college-assignments/IT-Lab/assignment-11/README.md

 date and time: 12/24/2018, 04:59:31
 ```

-4. Write a Python program importing random which outputs the frequency of occurrence of each faces for rolling a dice 6000 times.
+4.Write a Python program importing random which outputs the frequency of occurrence of each faces for rolling a dice 6000 times.